influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/functions/technical-analysis.md

   - [TRIPLE_EXPONENTIAL_DERIVATIVE()](#triple_exponential_derivative)
   - [RELATIVE_STRENGTH_INDEX()](#relative_strength_index)

-## Predictive analysis: HOLT_WINTERS()
+## Predictive analysis

+Predictive analysis functions are a type of technical analysis algorithms that predict and forecast future values.

+### HOLT_WINTERS()

 Returns N number of predicted [field values](/influxdb/v2.5/reference/glossary/#field-value) using the [Holt-Winters](https://www.otexts.org/fpp/7/5) seasonal method.
 Supports int64 and float64 field value [data types](/influxdb/v2.5/query-data/influxql/explore-data/select/#data-types).
 Works with data that occurs at consistent time intervals.
-Requires an InfluxQL function and the
-`GROUP BY time()` clause to ensure that the Holt-Winters function operates on regular data.
+Requires an InfluxQL function and the `GROUP BY time()` clause to ensure that the Holt-Winters function operates on regular data.

 Use `HOLT_WINTERS()` to:

 - Predict when data values will cross a given threshold
 - Compare predicted values with actual values to detect anomalies in your data

-### Syntax
+#### Syntax

 ```
 SELECT HOLT_WINTERS[_WITH-FIT](<function>(<field_key>),<N>,<S>) FROM_clause [WHERE_clause] GROUP_BY_clause [ORDER_BY_clause] [LIMIT_clause] [OFFSET_clause] [SLIMIT_clause] [SOFFSET_clause]